 DN15 copper drain lines must be fitted to the temperature pressure relief valve, expansion control valve (if one is installed) and solar circuit relief valve to carry the discharge clear of the water heater.
+Ensure the outlet of the solar circuit relief valve is facing toward the rear of the water heater installation.
 Connect the drain lines to the valves using disconnection unions.
 The drain line from the valve to the point of discharge should be as short as possible, have a continuous fall all the way from the water heater to the discharge outlet and have no tap, valves or other restrictions in the pipe work.